Okakarara: Economy and infrastructure

-Education

 One of the higher educational services is offered at the Okakarara Senior Secondary School.
 Additional higher tertiary education is also offered at the Okakarara Vocational Training Center.
-As a leading Namibian Vocational Education and Training institution, Okakarara VTC is entrusted with the provision of cutting-edge technical and vocational training services to individuals from all walks of life.

 Politics

 Local authority elections

 Okakarara is governed by a town council that has seven seats.
 Formerly part of the Apartheid-era bantustan Hereroland, the area is still mainly populated by the Herero people.
 Because of this, Okakarara is one of the few towns in Namibia where the otherwise dominant SWAPO party faces considerable opposition.

 In the 2004 elections, SWAPO came only second, and the Herero-dominated National Unity Democratic Organisation (NUDO) won.
 Due to a very unusual coalition between SWAPO and Democratic Turnhalle Alliance (DTA), the then elected town mayor Ehrnst Katjiku had SWAPO affiliation.
 The 2015 local authority election was again won by NUDO which gained three seats and 842 votes.
 SWAPO came second with 538 votes and gained two seats, and the DTA also gained two seats with 483 votes.
 NUDO also won the 2020 local authority election.
 It obtained 642 votes and gained two seats.
 Also at two seats each were the Popular Democratic Movement (PDM, the new name of the DTA) with 535 votes and SWAPO with 375 votes.
 The remaining seat went to the Landless People's Movement (LPM, an opposition party formed in 2016) with 365 votes.